gromann/novela-hugo-starter/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 # Building the UI

-The Images are going to be uploaded using dropzone.js, this is an amazing js library providing feature-rich drag&drop functionality with upload status etc. in no time.
+The Images are going to be uploaded using dropzone.js, this is an amazing js library providing feature-rich drag&drop functionality with upload status, etc. in no time.

 ### Install and setup Dropzone.js

 I will use the vue wrapper of dropzone, called vue-Dropzone [vue-Dropzone](https://rowanwins.github.io/vue-dropzone/docs/dist/#/installation "vue-dropzone").

-First of all we are adding dropzone to our project.
+First of all, we are adding dropzone to our project.

 ``` js
     npm install vue2-dropzone
 ```

-After the installation, you have full access to the dropzone.js functionality documented under: , and it could be imported like any other vue-component.
+After the installation, you have full access to the dropzone.js functionality documented under: and it could be imported like any other vue-component.

 Next, we will set up the dropzone component, this should look something like this: